mjaroszewski1979/market_bias/README.md

 #### Market Bias is providing interactive visualizations with Plotly.
 There is also an example of simple and profitable trading strategy - Dual Momentum.
 This section of website contains a table of various stock indices grouped by the one year rate of change, using historical data downloaded from Yahoo Finance API and updated daily.

-#### Application is working with Python/Smtplib to hadle data from the contact form and will be able to send Free Ebook in PDF format to email address provided by the user.
+#### Application is working with Python/Smtplib to handle data from the contact form and will automatically send Free Ebook in PDF format to email address provided by the user.
+Thanks to Flask abort() function custom error pages are displayed to the user when an exception occurs.

 ----------------------------------------------------------------